 Historical Contradictions

-The Avignon papacy (1309-1377) shows Magisterial flaws, contrasting with the Sola Scriptura meaning.
-James White connects this to responses to The Great Heresies.
+The Avignon papacy from 1309 to 1377 shows church leadership’s flaws.
+This contrasts with the Sola Scriptura meaning.
+James White links this to The Great Heresies.

 James White’s Perspective

-James White, a Protestant apologist from Alpha and Omega Ministries, offers a unique perspective on what’s the difference between Catholic and Christian.
-He defends the Sola Scriptura meaning, challenging Catholic traditions like the Catholic crucifix and drawing on historical responses to The Great Heresies.
-His arguments emphasize Scripture’s authority over tradition.
+James White, a Protestant apologist, shares his view on the Catholic and Christian divide.
+He defends the Sola Scriptura meaning.
+He challenges traditions like the Catholic crucifix.
 What do you think of his views?
 Comment below!

 Conclusion

-The question what’s the difference between Catholic and Christian is at the heart of the Catholic vs Christian debate.
-While Catholics rely on traditions like the Catholic crucifix, Protestants uphold the Sola Scriptura meaning, which historically countered The Great Heresies.
-James White’s arguments, rooted in Scripture and history, provide clarity on this divide.
-For more, visit Alpha and Omega Ministries, premier.org.uk, or our biblical truth page.
+The question about the Catholic and Christian divide drives the Catholic vs Christian debate.
+Catholics rely on traditions like the Catholic crucifix.
+Protestants uphold the Sola Scriptura meaning.
+James White’s arguments give clarity.
+Visit Alpha and Omega Ministries.
 Does Scripture stand alone for you?
 Share your thoughts!

 FAQs